nmin11/nmin11/README.md

 ## I'm a Back-end Developer!

 - 🔥 I recently experienced a two-month back-end internship and am trying to get a job again.
-- 🌱 I will learn the container infrastructure, learn next.js, and make a project again.
+- 🌱 I will learn container infrastructure, learn next.js, and make a project again.
 - ⚽️ 2022 Goal : Getting a job as a back-end developer, Creating my own project
 - 👯 I'm looking for colleagues to join the study group